NavaneethReddy332/RetroFileSharing/RENDER_DEPLOYMENT.md

 ## Database Setup

-After setting the `DATABASE_URL`:
+After setting the Turso credentials:

+1. Create a Turso database at https://turso.tech
+2. Get your database URL and auth token from the Turso dashboard
+3. Add them as environment variables on Render
-1. The database schema will be automatically pushed on first deployment
+4. The schema will be synced automatically
-2. Or you can manually run: `npm run db:push` in the Render shell

 ## Troubleshooting 502 Errors

 The 502 errors you're experiencing are caused by:

 1. **Missing Backblaze credentials** - The upload endpoint fails when it can't connect to B2
-2. **Missing database connection** - The app can't store file metadata
+2. **Missing Turso database connection** - The app can't store file metadata
 3. **Missing session secret** - Session management fails

 After adding all environment variables, the 502 errors should be resolved.

+## Troubleshooting 500 "Failed to read uploaded file" Error

+If you see this error on Render but uploads work on Replit:

+1. This is typically caused by temp file issues on Render's ephemeral filesystem
+2. The app now uses `/tmp/retrosend-uploads` directory explicitly
+3. Redeploy your app after getting the latest code
+4. Check Render logs for detailed error messages

 ## Port Configuration